substance/legacy-docs/blog/the-state-of-substance/content.md

 ## The Substance Composer

 Now that we have a set of reliable building blocks we're switching back gears to developing our full-fledged editing solution.
-The **Substance Composer** will ship next summer as a native application for all major operating systems in a fully functional beta version.
+The all-new **Substance Composer** (Play with the old experimental version [here](http://hub.substance.io/)) will ship next summer as a native application for all major operating systems in a fully functional beta version.

 ![](http://f.cl.ly/items/3H2l2h3B0Y273S2e2M2V/Screen%20Shot%202013-11-25%20at%2017.29.24.png)